Premier League Betting 2019/20

-Meanwhile, newly promoted Wolverhampton Wanderers, Cardiff City and Fulham will bring fresh energy to the league as returning clubs.
+Meanwhile, newly-promoted Aston Villa, Norwich City and Sheffield United will bring fresh energy to the league as returning clubs.
 It promises to be an intriguing season, and there are plenty of bets to be placed.

 Premier League News

 Let us bring you the hottest news, views, previews, odds, tips and roundups from the biggest sporting league in the world.

 Premier League Betting – 1st December As we enter the final month of 2019 we have already enjoyed more than our fair share of twists and turns from the first half of the Premier League 2019/20 season.
 It wouldn’t be unfair to say not a lot has gone according to plan for betting sites and … Continue reading Premier League Betting – 1st Dec

 José Mourinho Sacking Odds Jose Mourinho has saturated the football press ever since he walked through those Manchester United doors, but mostly for the wrong reasons.
 During his time at United he has been faced with a lot of challenges and a lot of negative press.
 He seems to be an easy target for the … Continue reading José Mourinho Sacking Odds

 The key betting markets in the Premier League are for things like relegation, where you can bet on the three teams most likely to face the drop at the end of the season.